chinesepowered/ethnyc/project.md

 # Vitalik - AI Shopping Assistant for Smart Glasses

 ## Project Overview
 This is a hackathon project that implements a voice-activated AI shopping assistant designed for smart glasses.
-The system uses visual recognition through a camera feed and responds entirely through voice, simulating an AR glasses experience.
+The system uses visual recognition through a camera feed and responds entirely through voice, simulating an AR glasses experience with real blockchain payments on Arbitrum Sepolia and Flow testnet.

 ## Core Features